 Please note: QR code will be returned by the e-invoicing system (IRP Invoice Registration Portal) will need to be printed on invoice copy.
 Though, it can be printed on any location (placeholder) on the invoice.

 The current GST structure has been enhanced in a way that the E-invoicing can be utilized in a channelized manner for B2B business reporting.
 This practice has been incorporated January 1st, 2020 and shall be practiced on voluntary basis.
 The new GST E-invoicing system allows businesses a seamless data flow for e-way bill generation.
 The E-invoicing will be mandatory from 1st April 2020 for taxpayers with turnover above INR 100Cr.

 Worried about filing GST Returns?
 Make it look easy with Sage 300cloud

 To know how Sage ERP can help your B2B business deploy GST-Ready ERP for smooth filing of tax adhering to GST Council reach us here.
-You can also SMS SAGE to 56767 or write to us at firstname.lastname@example.org for a quick demo and consultation.
+You can write to us at firstname.lastname@example.org for a quick demo and consultation.

 Fill in the details below and we would be glad to help you.